How Much Do Surrogates Make? – Compensation Structure and Key Factors

 Carrying Multiples

 Surrogates who agree to carry twins or triplets receive extra compensation.
 This amount and coverage for related medical risks are clearly outlined in the contract.
-Even when a single embryo naturally splits into multiples, the additional compensation is included in the agreement.
+If one embryo splits into multiples, the extra compensation is part of the agreement.
 Surrogates are encouraged to discuss related health concerns with their agency and healthcare provider.

 Can Surrogates Negotiate Their Compensation?

-When negotiating, it’s important to understand your worth and clearly communicate your expectations.
+Know your worth when negotiating.
+Clearly share your expectations.
 Reviewing the surrogacy contract agreement carefully is essential to confirm that all agreed-upon terms are included.
-For extra support, consulting a surrogacy attorney to review the legal contracts can help you advocate for fair compensation.
+To get extra support, talk to a surrogacy attorney.
+They can review the legal contracts and help you secure fair compensation.

-Negotiating allows surrogates to secure a compensation package that truly reflects the significance of their role in helping intended parents grow their families.
+Negotiating helps surrogates get a payment package that shows how important their role is in helping intended parents start families.

 Average Surrogacy Compensation

 Surrogate compensation is different across agencies.
 Most agencies offer an average pay range of $30,000 to $45,000.
-However, it’s important to carefully review each agency’s compensation structure to understand exactly what’s included.
+It’s important to review each agency’s compensation structure.
+This helps you know exactly what’s included.

-Many agencies advertise high compensation rates, but these amounts are often reserved for experienced surrogates, not first-time surrogates.
+Many agencies promote high pay rates.
+However, these figures usually apply to experienced surrogates, not first-timers.
 This can be misleading for women new to the surrogacy process.

 Prospective surrogates need to ask the following important questions when comparing agencies: